Vinetos/ruby-land/README.md

 ## Welcome to a groundbreaking Ruby course.

-* This course is intended to developers which already know the basics of programmation
+* This course is intended for developers who already know the basics of programmation